Music of Scotland: Folk music

 Celtic rock developed as a variant of British folk rock by Scottish groups including the JSD Band and Spencer's Feat.
 Five Hand Reel, who combined Irish and Scottish personnel, emerged as the most successful exponents of the style.
-From the late 1970s the attendance at, and numbers of, folk clubs began to decrease, as new musical and social trends began to dominate.
-However, in Scotland the circuit of ceilidhs and festivals helped prop up traditional music.
+From the late 1970s on, the attendance at and numbers of folk clubs began to decrease as new musical and social trends began to dominate.
+However, in Scotland, the circuit of ceilidhs and festivals helped sustain traditional music.
 Two of the most successful groups of the 1980s that emerged from this dance band circuit were Runrig and Capercaillie.
+"An Ubhal as Àirde (The Highest Apple)" by Runrig made history by becoming the first song to be sung in Scottish Gaelic to chart on the UK Singles Charts, peaking at number eighteen on the UK Singles Charts.
+It also became a top five single for the band in Scotland, debuting at number three on the Scottish Singles Charts.
+At the height of their success during the 1980s and 1990s, Runrig were described by Billboard as one of the "most celebrated" Gaelic language bands in Scotland.

 A by-product of the Celtic Diaspora was the existence of large communities across the world that looked for their cultural roots and identity to their origins in the Celtic nations.
-From the US this includes Scottish bands Seven Nations, Prydein and Flatfoot 56.
+From the US, this includes Scottish bands Seven Nations, Prydein and Flatfoot 56.
 From Canada are bands such as Enter the Haggis, Great Big Sea, The Real McKenzies and Spirit of the West.